Chriz-t/Socket-Programing/README.md

-Basic Socket programming in c, implementing TCP and UDP
+Basic Socket programming in c, implementing TCP and UDP.